lereldarion/unity-shaders/Readme.md

 - Realtime lights : pixel directional / point / spot lights, and vertex lights, colored by the light color.
 - Reflection probes : displays the bounding boxes and their center, with a sphere to show the cubemap.
 Color of the lines shows the blend factor when 2 probes are active.
 - Light probes : sphere with lighting values applied to it.
 Positions are not available in the shader so they cannot be displayed.
-- [LTCGI](https://github.com/PiMaker/ltcgi) : colored rectangles + normal direction, with color hue depending on LTCGI surface indexing to distinguish them.
+- [LTCGI](https://github.com/PiMaker/ltcgi) v1 : colored rectangles for screen surfaces + normal direction, with color hue depending on LTCGI surface indexing to distinguish them.
-- [Light Volumes](https://github.com/REDSIM/VRCLightVolumes) : volume bounding boxes, using dashed lines (dash count is texture resolution) and color hue to represent indexes.
+- [Light Volumes](https://github.com/REDSIM/VRCLightVolumes) v1 : volume bounding boxes, using dashed lines (dash count is texture resolution) and color hue to represent indexes.

 ![](.github/debug_lighting.png)